edysfy/Group_website/process/sysImp.md

   <img align="center" src="supporting_images/loginui.png" width="550px">
   </p>

-Notice above, that the toolbar has the user's username.
-The Authentication service is injected into the Toolbar component, which then subscribes to the 'authState'.
-If 'authState' is true, it calls the 'getUsername' method in the Authentication Service and sets the message variable in the Toolbar component to the username, which is then displayed on the UI.
+Notice above, that the toolbar has the user's username; we explain more in the section about the url-state service below.
 The Mapbox component subscribes to the 'authState', and sets the isLoggedIn variable to what value the 'authState' observable emits.
 We then use *ngIf to conditionally render components on the map, depending on if the user is logged in or not.

 ```html